-Our global education network reaches across borders to benefit 300,000 students, educators and community members every year in more than 30 countries.
+Our global education network reaches across borders to benefit more than 200,000 students, educators and community members every year in more than 30 countries.
 The ORT family creates a sense of belonging where we can all learn from each other’s passion and perspective.

 World ORT Kadima Mada was founded in 2007.
 It impacts around 200,000 people every year.

 ORT South Africa has been empowering teachers and improving STEM and literacy skills in townships since 1936.